ivanramos148/word/README.md

 ## Specifications

-  * Check that the user can enter in a word into the first field for the word to test.
-  * Check that the user can enter in words into the test field for the words to test from.
-    * Check if the user entered in case sensitive characters
-      * Expected Input: 'dog'
-      * Expected Output: True
+  *
-      * Expected Input: 'Dog'
+    * Example Input:
-      * Expected Output: True
+    * Example Output:
-    * Check if the user entered in a alphanumeric character
+  *
-      * Expected Input: '3dog'
+    * Example Input:
-      * Expected Output: True
+    * Example Output:
-    * Check if the user entered in a special character
+  *
-      * Expected Input: '$dog'
+    * Example Input:
-      * Expected Output: False
+    * Example Output:
-  * Check that the form proceeds and user can enter in information.

 ### Installing

   * Open Terminal
   * Cd to desktop or where user would like to store directory by typing in: cd Desktop
-  * Copy application contents by typing in your Terminal: git clone https://github.com/FrankNgo/Address-Book.git
+  * Copy application contents by typing in your Terminal: git clone https://github.com/IvanRamos
   * Navigate to the application directory by typing in: cd Address-Book
   * Restore the applications dependencies by typing in: dotnet restore
   * Build the application by typing in: dotnet build